astropy/specreduce/docs/trace.rst

 =======

 The `specreduce.tracing` module defines the spatial position (trace) of a spectrum across a 2D detector image.
-Tracing is a necessary step that identifies where the spectrum falls on each column and row of the detector, enabling accurate extraction of the 1D spectrum.
-The trace can be determined either semi-automatically or manually depending on the data quality and spectral characteristics.
+In spectroscopic data reduction, tracing is a critical step that identifies and maps where the spectrum falls on each column and row of the detector.
+This mapping enables accurate extraction of the one-dimensional spectrum from the two-dimensional image data.
+The trace effectively accounts for any curvature or tilt in how the spectrum is projected onto the detector, which can occur due to optical effects in the spectrograph or mechanical flexure during observations.

+The trace position can be determined either semi-automatically or manually depending on factors like:

+* Data quality and signal-to-noise ratio
+* Spectral characteristics and features
+* Presence of contaminating sources or artifacts
+* Wavelength coverage and dispersion direction

-The module provides three main trace types for different scenarios:
+The module provides three main trace types to handle different observational scenarios:

-* `~specreduce.tracing.ArrayTrace` - Uses a pre-defined array of positions for maximum flexibility
+* `~specreduce.tracing.ArrayTrace` - Uses a pre-defined array of positions for maximum flexibility.
+  Ideal for complex or unusual trace shapes that are difficult to model mathematically.

-* `~specreduce.tracing.FlatTrace` - Assumes spectrum follows a straight horizontal/vertical line
+* `~specreduce.tracing.FlatTrace` - Assumes the spectrum follows a straight horizontal/vertical line
+  across the detector.
+Best for well-aligned spectrographs with minimal optical distortion.

-* `~specreduce.tracing.FitTrace` - Fits a polynomial function to automatically detected spectrum positions
+* `~specreduce.tracing.FitTrace` - Fits a polynomial function to automatically detected spectrum positions.
+Suitable for typical spectra with smooth, continuous trace profiles.

-Each trace class requires the 2D spectral image as input, along with trace-specific parameters.
+Each trace class requires the 2D spectral image as input, along with trace-specific parameters that control how the trace is determined and fitted to the data.

 Flat trace
 ----------